Budd Inlet

-Budd Inlet is an inlet located at the southern end of Puget Sound in Thurston County, Washington.
-It is the southernmost arm of Puget Sound.
+Budd Inlet is an inlet located at the southernmost end of Puget Sound in Thurston County, Washington, surrounded on three sides by the City of Olympia.

 Etymology

 Budd Inlet was named by Charles Wilkes during the United States Exploring Expedition, to honor Thomas A. Budd, who served as acting master of the Peacock and Vincennes.
 A portion of the coast of Antarctica, Budd Coast, is also named for Thomas Budd.

 History

 Historically, the shores surrounding Budd Inlet were occupied by village sites of the Steh-Chass (or Stehchass), Lushootseed-speaking peoples who became part of the post-treaty Squaxin Island Tribe.

 Around 1850, American settlers founded the city of Olympia at the southern end of Budd Inlet.

 Geography

 Budd Inlet is 6.84 mi long and has a maximum breadth of 1.86 mi.
 The southern end of Budd Inlet is divided into two channels – West Bay and East Bay – by a peninsula that was artificially broadened throughout the late 19th and early 20th century.
+The entrance to Budd Inlet is formed by two peninsulas: Cooper Point, and Boston Harbor, Washington.

 The Deschutes River empties into West Bay just north of Tumwater Falls.
 The mudflats that existed here were dammed and submerged beneath Capitol Lake in 1949.